 In addition to the First Amendment to the U.S. Constitution, states can provide additional free speech protection to their own citizens by enacting state laws or regulations.
 The Iowa Student Free Expression Law is such a provision and provides student journalists attending Iowa public high schools with added protection against administrative censorship.
+The law was passed in 1989, and updated in 2021.

 I.C.A. § 280.22—Student exercise of free expression: